jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4451

-> "Having it protect my information but at the same time letting me do everything I need to do without restraint."
+> "what and where I can access different countries streaming"
 >
-> - Participant 4458
+> - Participant 4457

-#### Speed, Reliability, and Server Access Matter Most (25%)
+#### Performance and Reliability Are Primary Concerns (26%)

-Performance and accessibility emerge as primary selection drivers, with speed and server location availability outweighing privacy concerns roughly 2:1 in this segment.
-Participants prioritize fast connections, reliable uptime, and geographic server diversity-many specifically mention accessing region-restricted streaming content and foreign Netflix libraries.
-Network quality ranks alongside the ability to choose specific server locations, indicating participants who use VPNs primarily for content access rather than security.
-This segment represents opportunity for providers emphasizing performance benchmarks and extensive server networks over security messaging.
+Speed and connection reliability outweigh other factors for this segment, with fast performance ranking as the decisive selection criterion.
+Server network size and geographic coverage matter significantly, as participants seek consistent connections across multiple locations.
+Nearly all in this group emphasize wanting a VPN that works seamlessly without disrupting their regular internet activities.
+This performance-focused segment suggests strong market demand for VPNs that can demonstrate measurable speed benchmarks and uptime guarantees.

 **Quotes:**